Rapid hydrofracture of icy moon shells: insights from glaciology: Introduction

-where the \(\rho_w a\) and \(\rho_i h\) account for the weight of overlying water and overlying mechanically strong lid respectively and \(w\) is the density of water, \(\gamma =b/d\) and \(b\) is the depth from the fracture surface to the point in the fracture under consideration.
-I make the assumption that the ice lid is mechanically isolated from the water body and influences the hydrostatic stress (Eq.
-4) but not the water pressure (Eq.
-6).
-This is a simplification but serves to illustrate the maximum fracture-limiting influence a lid overlying a perched water body may have.
-The function \(G(\gamma,\lambda)\) is
+where the \(\rho_w a\) and \(\rho_i h\) account for the weight of overlying water and overlying mechanically strong lid respectively and \(\rho_w\) is the density of water, \(\gamma =b/d\) and \(b\) is the depth from the fracture surface to the point in the fracture under consideration.
+I make the \track{simplifying} assumption that the ice lid is mechanically isolated from the water body and influences the hydrostatic stress (Eq. \ref{eq:K2}) but not the water pressure (Eq. \ref{eq:K3}). \track{In reality, downwards freezing of the ice lid may pressurize the water body beyond the assumptions used here, though any pressure will be released following initial fracture creation and ice displacement.} This simplification serves to illustrate the maximum fracture-limiting influence a lid overlying a perched water body may have.
+The \track{shape} function \(G(\gamma,\lambda)\) is